Shen-Lab/BAL/README.md

 ## Add unbound proteins:
 In src/configuration.h, please change the macro 'protein_name' to your 4-letter/digit protein code.
 Also please change the macro 'protein_path" to the path where the unbound protein is.

 ## If your unbound protein is not in Protein Docking Benchmark 4.0 and you want to get the UQ results, please append its Kd value into 'src/kd_zero' and append the protein name into 'src/kd_list'.
-Otherwise, you will only get refined structure and the P(Mi|U).
+Otherwise, you will only get the refined structures and the area under the posterior.

 ## Compile and Run
 * Go to 'BAL/src/'.